Real affordable housing in Boston;

 While half of Boston residents make less than $38,000 per year, none of the market rate apartments built in recent years are affordable to people in that income range.

 Over a third of housing units have only one person and two third of Boston households are two people or less, but only 17 percent of the city’s housing stock is a studio or a one-bedroom.

-141westville is designed to address that discrepancy with the goal of providing unsubsidized transit-oriented housing in a lively neighborhood for $650 to $850 a month.
+141westville is designed to address that discrepancy with the goal of providing unsubsidized transit-oriented housing in a lively neighborhood for $750 a month.

 Located in Boston’s Fields Corner neighborhood, the goal of 141westville is to provide the most affordable and most energy efficient unsubsidized housing in the City.
-It will consist of 14 single occupancy, transit-oriented units to be rented between $650 and $850 per month.
+It will consist of 14 single occupancy, transit-oriented units to be rented for $750 per month.
 It will be entirely privately funded and expected to generate enough income to cover the building’s operating expenses and provide a reasonable profit for the developer/owner.

-According to a 2016 Boston Planning & Development Agency (BPDA) study, half of City of Boston residents make less than $35,000/year.
-In 2018, unsubsidized apartments for people at that income level are practically nonexistent in the Boston area.
+According census data, half of City of Boston residents make less than $38,000/year.
+These days, unsubsidized apartments for people at that income level are practically nonexistent in the Boston area.

 Providing housing that is affordable to residents earning in the range of $25,000 to $50,000 a year is the primary goal of this project.

 The proposal includes 14 studios.
 Each of the three above ground floors contain four studios of identical size, and there are two garden-level accessible units.
 The scale of the building is comparable to that of the 3-family house that used to sit at that very location before it was torn down decades ago, and comparable to that of the surrounding triple deckers.